gekberlin/MMM-PublicTransportHafas/README.md

 ## Installation

-Just clone the module into your modules folder of your MagicMirror² and execute `npm install` in the module’s directory:
+Just clone the module into your modules folder of your MagicMirror² and execute `npm ci` in the module’s directory:

 ```bash
 cd ~/MagicMirror/modules